gstraymond/csaw-overview-zio/slides.md

 -> ## Functional effects <-

 • Modeling side-effects with pure/immutable values

 • FE describe a program instead of running it

-• Problems with side-effects: type reasoning, composition, testing
+• Problems with side-effects
+  type reasoning, composition, testing

 • program description will be executed by an interpreter

 ---